-Professor and Acting Dean (2020-21, 2017-19) of the School of Public Policy at the Central European University in Budapest.
+Professor and Acting Dean (2020-, 2017-19) of the School of Public Policy at the Central European University in Vienna.
 Founder and Scientific Director of CELSI, Bratislava.
 Mercator Senior Visiting Fellow (20019-20) at Bruegel, Brussels.
 Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
 Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
-Visiting Research Fellow (2012-2015) and Deputy Program Director "Migration" (2007-2016), leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
+Research Fellow (2005-2015), Deputy Program Director "Migration" (2007-2016), and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

 His main research interests are labor and population economics, migration, EU mobility, ethnicity, and reforms in European labor markets.
-Martin Kahanec has published in peer-reviewed academic journals, contributed chapters in collected volumes including the Oxford Handbook of Economic Inequality (OxfordUP) and the International Handbook on the Economics of Migration (Edward Elgar), and has edited several scientific book volumes and journal special issues.
+Martin Kahanec has published in peer-reviewed academic journals and has edited and contributed to several scientific book volumes and journal special issues.

 Associate Editor of the International Journal of Manpower; Editorial Board member of the Journal of European Social Policy and Economic Systems; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016, included in Scopus under Kahanec's editorship); and former member of the Editorial Board of Transfer: European Review of Labour and Research.